Spiritual Gift Series

 6.2 Two or Three.
 In contrast to church services today, the New Testament assembly had opportunities for many male speakers to participate.
 Yet, they must each take turns and be careful to follow the spiritual rules for congregational practice and use of the spiritual gifts.

 6.3 The Silence of Women.
 In this context of the proper use of spiritual gifts, God commanded the women in the congregation to remain silent during the congregational meetings.
 Just as the believer wishing to use The Spiritual Gift of Tongues in the assembly must remain silent (“σιγάτω”) unless an interpreter is present to interpret and bless the congregation, so also the women were not permitted to speak.
 Likewise, the believer wishing to use The Spiritual Gift of Prophecy must remain silent (“σιγάτω”) while another prophet speaks.
-At all times, during the meeting of the assembly, the women were to remain silent (“σιγάτωσαν”), for God did not permit them to speak (1 Corinthians 14:34, page 1800).
+At all times, during the meeting of the assembly, the women were to remain silent (“σιγάτωσαν”), for God did not permit them to speak (1 Corinthians 14:34).
 Similarly, God did not permit them to teach or exercise authority over a man, but they must remain quiet.
-God explained that women must remain silent because of the order of creation (Adam was created first) and the woman is more easily deceived (1 Timothy 2:12-15, page 1856).
+God explained that women must remain silent because of the order of creation (Adam was created first) and the woman is more easily deceived (1 Timothy 2:12-15).
 Women certainly possess vital spiritual gifts, but those gifts must be exercised outside of the assembly of believers.
 Outside the congregational meeting of males and females, they may teach children and other females, prophecy, heal the sick, and do all the things their gifts may allow them to do, but not during the meeting of the saints.
 In the entire New Testament, the uniform teaching of God stands against women speaking in the meetings of the church where males and females are present.
 So, the next time you see Paula White, Joyce Meyer, or other popular female speakers talking to audiences of both males and females, you know that those speakers ignore the clear teaching of Scripture and promote the improper use of spiritual gifts.
 Although the crowds may be large to hear them, and they have best-selling books, you should always recall and follow the Scripture, that women must remain silent in the congregation when men and women are present.
-Also, please recall that in the last days, congregations will not endure sound doctrine, but wanting to have their ears tickled, will accumulate teachers for themselves in accordance with their own desires, and will turn their ears away from the truth and will turn aside to myths (2 Timothy 4:3-4, page 1864).
+Also, please recall that in the last days, congregations will not endure sound doctrine, but wanting to have their ears tickled, will accumulate teachers for themselves in accordance with their own desires, and will turn their ears away from the truth and will turn aside to myths (2 Timothy 4:3-4).
 Although you may love hearing women preach, no woman should teach a man or exercise any form of authority over a man.
 Never let the crowds or your own emotions fool you.
 Remain faithful to the Word of God.

 6.4 Errors concerning Speaking in Tongues.
 People today teach many errors concerning The Spiritual Gift of Tongues.
 Using the Scriptures, we can distinguish the truth of God from doctrinal errors.